queryluke/masseffect-5e-data/text/en/gear/recon-mine.md

 armor and location.
 After your turn ends, any hostile creature that walks through the scanning cone suffers a penalty to its AC and cannot benefit from being <me-condition id="invisible"/>.
 Each creature can only be affected by this penalty once.

-A creature can spot the mine with a successful DC 10 Wisdom (Perception).
+A creature can spot the mine with a successful DC 10 Wisdom (Perception) check.

 To disarm the mine, a creature must pass an Intelligence (Electronics) check.
 If the check fails, the mine detonates, and the creature that made the check automatically fails its saving throw.
 Additionally, a successful ranged attack on the